Seokguram Grotto, South Korea

 Visa requirements

-You do not need a visa to visit South Korea as a tourist for up to 90 days.
+You can enter South Korea for up to 90 days for short-term business or tourism.
 You must have an onward or return ticket.
-It’s illegal to work on a tourist visa, whether as a teacher or in any other capacity.
+It’s illegal to be employed in South Korea while visiting visa-free, whether as a teacher or in any other capacity.

 If you are travelling for any purpose other than short-term business or tourism, check visa requirements with the South Korean Embassy in the UK.